 Harness fit: the area around the waist is only neoprene without padding.
 This allows your harness to fit tight against your body.
 Having only neoprene along the waist also makes it easier to put on and take off.

-Harness position print - helps to maintain the harness in positio
+Harness position print - helps to maintain the harness in position

 Anatomical Fit - The flexible foam padding is positioned around the chest, back and all around your rib cage for ultimate protection.

-Extra thick segmented foam core - The foam sections are shaped to fit with the way your body flexes so there is no restriction of movement.
-Extra thick for added buoyancy and increased protection
+Thick segmented foam core - The foam sections are shaped to fit with the way your body flexes so there is no restriction of movement.

 Slim fit - The tight fit keeps your body compressed to minimize damage on impacts